 In terms of commissions and fees for using the signal provider, we were unable to find official information anywhere.
 Please note that you will not be able to use the platform (copy suppliers) until you go through the verification process.
 The service is not available in the following countries: Japan, the USA, Canada, UK, Myanmar, Brazil, Malaysia, Israel, Iran.

-Cons: No demo account No desktop version No info on commissions and fees
+- No info on commissions and fees

 MQL5 is a copy trading platform connected to MetaTrader 5 and 4 among others.
 It is free, yet to follow a specific signal provider (trader), one has to pay a fee that varies from 30 up to 500 USD.
 MQL5 does not offer accounts and does not complete transactions for customers.
 Essentially, it provides a web portal for trading analysis, social trading, shared hosting service, and some other off-topic extra features.